SoftwareAG/c8y-docs/content/device-tutorials/tinkerforge.md

 ##### Configuration

-The Remote Switch bricklet can be used to toggle on and off various remote sockets, lamps, etc. It supports three types of addressing.
+The Remote Switch bricklet can be used to toggle on and off various remote sockets, lamps, and so on.
+It supports three types of addressing.

 * Type A addressing: To add a predefined type A device to the Remote Switch bricklet, append the following lines to the Configuration panel: